NickHLu/WellWater/README.md

 GRA project with Keil

 # Main work: Jan
-To be familiar with RSTAN/RJACS, and play with the Bayesian program
+Read: Bayesian Data Analysis, Doing Bayesian Data Analysis (very useful), Statistsical Rethinking To be familiar with RSTAN/RJACS, and play with the Bayesian program on 1/27/2019